 I know this may sound like something of a chore, but it will alleviate such issues as we had last season when “matches” did not show.
 Hence we accepted the registrations without any indication that the player/players was/were registered with another club/clubs.

 As from this moment on, any new registration will be rejected if any relevant information has not been entered by the Club Admin.
 Also as from March 1st 2019, any player who has not been updated with this information, will have his/her registration withdrawn by the League.
 Play-Cricket will automatically inform the Club Admins when a player registered with them has been withdraw.
 If club admins find themselves unable to update this information, then can they please let Steve Isaac firstname.lastname@example.org know the players involved, as they will need to be removed and re-submitted, but he will need to know which players.

 This process has now started, and I am dealing with the clubs in alphabetical order, so those down the alphabet may not see any removed registrations for a while, so can take the necessary steps themselves ahead of me getting there.
-So far I have got down to St. Osyth, and there have been some remarkable results, which include one club having all their players de-registered as every one diud not have the correct address.
+There have been some remarkable results, which include one club having all their players de-registered as every one did not have the correct address.
 Another has been reduced to just three players, and another is down to eight.

 Also, a reminder that has from now on, “Change of Clubs” forms no longer need to be submitted to the League, instead the club the player has left will have 14 days to submit an objection if they are grounds for such a move to be blocked, such as unpaid membership or other debts.